ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 - Remove Re-randomize Until Monotonic (Method 3) from Monotonicity and Counters #92
 - Fix ambiguous text around UUIDv6 clock sequence #89
 - Move endianness statement from layout to format section #85
+- Further modified abstract to separate URN topic from UUID definition #83
+- Provided three more UUID format examples #83
+- Added text further clarifying version construct is for the variant in this doc #83
+- Provided further clarification for local/global bit vs multicast bit #83

 draft-03